-The SRH Pond contained water at the time of the inspection.
-Only the south side of the pond was in use during the inspection and appeared to have approximately two feet of freeboard.
-The north side of the pond was not in use and appeared to be substantially empty of CCR solids and water.
-This corresponds to a combined available capacity (including freeboard) of approximately 12 acre-feet, with approximately 12 acre-feet of water and CCR contained within the SRH Pond.
+The SRH Pond contained water and CCR at the time of the inspection.
+Only the north side of the pond was in use during the inspection and appeared to have approximately two feet of freeboard.
+The south side of the pond was not in use and appeared to be substantially empty of CCR solids and water.
+This corresponds to a combined available capacity (including freeboard) of approximately 13 acre-feet, with approximately 7 acre-feet of water and CCR contained within the SRH Pond.